sapirtalk/iexchangev2-reactJS-/README.md

           *Input "Amount" in Convertor will now keep the previous inputed amount when user press "Back" button.
           *Now using localStorage, on page refresh the user will start from the same place he was before refresh.
             NOT INCLUDED: File uploads, checkBoxes.
           *Pressing the site logo will take the user to the main page and refresh.
+          *API and services keys are now secured.
+          *